acidburn0zzz/watchman/README.md

 	restart()	# Restart the service.
 Calls stop(), then start(). reload()	# Reload the service's configuration.
 Calls watchman.reload, which sends SIGHUP to the service. status()	# Show the service's status.
-Calls watchman.status(). watch()		# Watch the service.
-Starts the service if needed and calls watchman.watch(). depends()	# Starts the specified services.
+Calls watchman.status(). depends()	# Starts the specified services.
 Calls watchman.depends. logs()		# Shows the service stdout log.
 Calls watchman.logs.